Taxes in retirement: how can I protect my income?

 Social Security benefits are not exempt from tax.
 How much you pay here will depend on your overall retirement income.

 Simply put, the more income you receive in retirement, the greater the taxable part of your benefits.
-This can range from 50 to 85 percent, depending on your income.
+This can range from 50 to 85%, depending on your income.

-If Social Security is your only source of retirement income, it’s unlikely you will pay taxes on it as it will fall below the standard deduction level.
+If Social Security is your only source of retirement income, you are unlikely to pay taxes on it as it falls below the standard deduction level.

 You must pay income tax on your pension and withdrawals from any tax-deferred investments in the year you take the money.

-Most retirement income can be subject to this, including pension payments, annuities, and distributions from IRA and 401(k) and 403(b) plans.
+Most retirement income, including pension payments, annuities, and distributions from IRAs, 401(k) and 403(b) plans, can be subject to this.

 These taxes that are due reduce the amount you have left in retirement